IgorMunizS/Kaggle_Santa_Workshop_2019/README.md

 I would like to thank **Heng CherKen** for your great ideas here: https://www.kaggle.com/c/santa-workshop-tour-2019/discussion/120764

-My implementation was developed using Gurobi with academic license.
+My implementation was developed using Gurobi with academic license and was the 30th to reach the optimum.